roadrunner-server/roadrunner-docs/docs/en/lab/health.md

 no workers ready to service requests, the endpoint will return `HTTP 500`.
 If there are any other errors, the endpoint will also return `HTTP 500`.

+The readiness check endpoint will return `HTTP 200` if there is at least one worker ready to take the request (i.e., not currently busy with another request).
+If there is no worker ready or all workers are busy, the endpoint will return `HTTP 500` status code (you can override this too).

 ## Customizing the Not-Ready Status Code

 By default, Status Plugin uses a `500` status code.
 However, you can replace this status code with a custom one.